US Politics

 The Executive Review Board should be part of a broader strategy to rebalance the separation of powers.
 Congress must also:

 1. Narrow emergency powers under the National Emergencies Act, requiring reauthorization after 60 days.
+This would limit the president’s ability to bypass Congress.

 Why This Matters